+Greatly Enjoyed.
+(Epcial to Daily News.)
 Elon College, Feb.
-23.-The annual entertainment of the Clio Literary society was presented this evening in the college auditorium.
-The program was a radical departure from the literary-entertainments given heretoforeand was thoroughly enjoyed by the audience which taxed the chapel to its utmost in splte of the inclement weather.
-The celebration this year consisted of a comic, black-face playlet in three acts entiled: "True and Untrue."
-The play throughout was one of originality, being bomposed by two of the members of the society, Messrs H. M. Lynch and E. H. Rainey, and presented by the talent of the society.

-The play opened with a military setting representing one of the training camps during the war in which the funny side of the soldier's life was brought out.
+23.-The annual entertainment of the Cilo Literary society was presented this evening in the college auditorium.
+The program was a radical departure from the literand was thoroughly enjoyed by the audience which taxed the chapel to its utmost in spite of the inclement weather.
+The celebration this year consisted of a comic, black-face playlet in three acts chiled: "True and Untrue."
+The play throughout was ne of originality, being bomposed by two of the members of the society, Messrs H, M. Lynch and E. H. Rainey, and presented by the talent of the society.
+The play opened with a military setting representing one of the training during the war in which the fungs during the war in which the fungs to of the societ's life was brought out.